English novel: 20th century

 Immigrant authors played a major role in post-war literature.
 Doris Lessing (1919) from Southern Rhodesia (now Zimbabwe), published her first novel The Grass is Singing in 1950, after immigrating to England.
 She initially wrote about her African experiences.
 Lessing soon became a dominant presence in the English literary scene, frequently publishing right through the century, and won the Nobel prize for literature in 2007.
 Salman Rushdie (born 1947) is another among a number of post Second World War writers from the former British colonies who permanently settled in Britain.
 Rushdie achieved fame with Midnight's Children 1981, which was awarded both the James Tait Black Memorial Prize and Booker Prize, and named Booker of Bookers in 1993.
 His most controversial novel The Satanic Verses (1989), was inspired in part by the life of Muhammad.
-V. S. Naipaul (1932–2018), born in Trinidad, was another immigrant, who wrote among other things A House for Mr Biswas (1961) and A Bend in the River (1979).
+V. S. Naipaul (1932–2018), born in Trinidad, wrote among other things A House for Mr. Biswas (1961) and A Bend in the River (1979).
 Naipaul won the Nobel Prize in Literature.
 Also from the West Indies George Lamming (1927–1922) is best remembered for In the Castle of the Skin (1953).
 Another important immigrant writer Kazuo Ishiguro (born 1954) was born in Japan, but his parents immigrated to Britain when he was six.
-His works include, The Remains of the Day 1989, Never Let Me Go 2005.
+His works include The Remains of the Day {1989) and Never Let Me Go (2005).
+Ishiguro won the Nobel Prize in Literature in 2017.